metastableB/RISCV-RV32I-Assembler/README.md

 ```

 ## Programming in Assembly
-The language I have codded for is similar to MIPS assembly and I have included some `samples/` for your perusal.
-Each statement should be in one line and the new line character is used to mark the end of a statement.
+The language I have designed for is similar to MIPS assembly and I have included
+some examples in the  `samples/` drectory.
+Each statement should be in one line
+and the new line character is used to mark the end of a statement.

-**WARNING** I have not tested how the assembler behaves in Windows line endings.
-I have tried to make sure this does not become a problem but in case you face any problem, please use an editor which supports UNIX file ending like *notepad++* or *sublimetext* and raise an issue regarding the same.
+**WARNING** I have not tested how the assembler behaves in Windows line
+endings.
+I have tried to make sure this does not become a problem but in case
+you face any problem, please use an editor which supports UNIX file ending like
+*notepad++* or *sublimetext* and raise an issue regarding the same.

 ## TODO
 - [X] In the parser, for each statement, check if all the tokens are valid